qmk/qmk_firmware/docs/features/key_overrides.md

 #### `ko_make_with_layers_negmods_and_options(modifiers, key, replacement, layers, negative_mods, options)`
 Additionally takes a bitmask `options` that specifies additional options.
 See `ko_option_t` for available options.

-For more customization possibilities, you may directly create a `key_override_t`, which allows you to customize even more behavior.
+For more customization possibilities, you may directly create a `key_override_t` which allows you to customize even more behavior.
 Read further below for details and examples.

 ## Simple Example {#simple-example}

-This shows how the mentioned example of sending `delete` when `shift` + `backspace` are pressed is realized:
+This shows how the mentioned example of sending `Delete` when `Shift`+`Backspace` is pressed is realized:

 ```c
 const key_override_t delete_key_override = ko_make_basic(MOD_MASK_SHIFT, KC_BSPC, KC_DEL);